varnish/Varnish-Book/varnish_book.rst

    ..
 Covered in this book:

    `Table 1 <#tables-1>`_ shows the components covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
-   The covered components of Varnish Plus are described in Section `Varnish Plus Software Components`_.
+   The covered components of Varnish Plus are described in the `Varnish Plus Software Components`_ chapter.
    For more information about the complete Varnish Plus offer, please visit https://www.varnish-software.com/what-is-varnish-plus.

    .. note::